 Built between 1859 and 1927, the Parliament Buildings are home to Canada’s federal government.
 Free guided tours are available daily, on which you can discover treasures such as the House of Commons and the Library of Parliament.
 You can also take an elevator to the top of the 92.2-metre (302-foot) Peace Tower to get a bird’s eye view of the city.
 A guided tour is a great way to get an insider’s view of Centre Block and all of its interesting assets!

 After all of that cycling and sightseeing, you’re probably getting hungry.
-Bring your bike back to RentABike and head to the Fairmont Château Laurier to enjoy Afternoon Tea.
+Return your rental bike and head to the Fairmont Château Laurier to enjoy Afternoon Tea.

 Served in the historic hotel’s Zoé’s Lounge – named one of the best bars in Canada by enRoute magazine – Afternoon Tea features Canadian delicacies from across the country.
 Sit by the solarium-style windows, sip your maple tea and melt a few hours away by watching the comings and goings along the busy Rideau Street.
 We recommend making a reservation for tea as this is another activity that’s popular with both Ottawa visitors and locals all year long.